To establish a defamation claim in California, you must prove four facts:

 When you are a private individual, you are only required to prove that the defendant was negligent in determining whether the statement at issue was true or not.

-As a public figure, you must also prove “actual malice.”
+Though if you are a public figure – or if the alleged defamation involves a matter of public concern – you must prove affirmatively that a statement was false and made with “actual malice.”
 This means that the defendant made the defamatory statement either

 - with knowledge that it was false (in other words, intentionally lied) or

-- with reckless disregard for the truth.
+- with reckless disregard for the truth.11

 The First Amendment to the United States Constitution protects the right of free speech.
 However, this right is not absolute.